0502j/PB-Compass-Planner/README.md

 #### About this project

-A planner where you can schedule meetings and events, delete them and verify meeting conflicts.
+A planner where you can schedule meetings and events, delete a single task or all tasks from selected day and verify meeting conflicts.

+#### How to run this project

+* Download project .zip

+* Navigate to project folder on terminal

+* Type "npm install" & "npm start" on terminal

+* Access localhost:3000 on browser

+* Done!

 #### Useful links